H2Scan Blog

 Every liquid-filled transformer can tell us when an abnormal event has occurred.
 Hydrogen gas is produced in every thermal and electrical event in a transformer.
 However, unless we sample at the right time, we will not know that something has occurred.
 Therefore, installing a hydrogen sensor on your transformer to detect elevated levels of this key gas, is the equivalent of the dashboard in your car, alerting you to inspect, investigate and diagnose your unit before it becomes a major problem and leaves you stranded.

-About Traci Hopkins
+About the Author: Traci Hopkins

 Privacy Overview